by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 #-------------------------------------------------------------
 Note: https://repository.library.carleton.ca/concern/etds/05741s48q <- This is also discussed in various papers.
 ibar: In the initial MEAM formalism "ibar = 0" was used and it is not suitable when any of the t(h) values are less than zero because it produces imaginary electron densities when < 1.
 So "ibar = 1" and "ibar = 3" were used and it was "ibar = 3" that  turned out to be the most versatile and able to reproduce the most of the experimental data.
+Cmin and Cmax: Generally used values for Cmin and Cmax are 2.0 or 0.8 and 2.8, respectively.
 #-------------------------------------------------------------
 Note: As shown in the example of BTi, when Cmin and Cmax published by NIST are added, or when ibar is changed from 3 to 0 or -5, the difference in lattice constant, cohesive energy, and elastic constant is not clear, so it is difficult to clarify which setting is best.
 Note: There are also papers in which only the ibar has been changed using files and parameters from published previous papers.